Slobodan Antonić: Biography

 Antonić was born in 1959 in Belgrade which at that time was a part of the Socialist Federal Republic of Yugoslavia.
 He graduated in 1982 and received his master's degree in 1988 from the Faculty of Political Sciences at the University of Belgrade on the topic Contribution to the Critique of Historical Materialism as a Philosophy of History.
 He prepared and defended his doctoral dissertation on Theoretical and Methodological Problems of Studying the Evolution of Suburban Societies at the Department of Sociology of the Faculty of Philosophy in Belgrade in 1995, where he teaches general sociology, power theory and contemporary political theory.

 He worked as a researcher at the Institute for Political Studies in Belgrade (1990–1996), taught sociology at the Faculty of Philosophy in Novi Sad (1996–2001), and since 2001 has been employed at the Department of Sociology at the Faculty of Philosophy in Belgrade (assistant professor 2001, associate professor). professor 2006, full professor 2011).
 He was the head of the Department of Sociology (2006-2010), the editor-in-chief of the Sociological Review (2006-2009) and the president of the Serbian Sociological Society (2009-2013).
 He is one of the founders (1994) and editor of the New Serbian Political Thought, which published three of his books and tens of articles.

 He was a columnist for the daily newspaper Politika, where he mostly wrote about political topics.
 He was also involved in a controversy with Serbian historian Dubravka Stojanović.
 Antonić criticised Stojanović's scientific conclusions about the role of the Serbian quisling forces in The Holocaust in German-occupied Serbia and considered her work on the subject to be meet the criteria of historical revisionism.
 Antonić criticized Stojanović's claim about prominent role local Serbian collaborationists played in Holocaust in Serbia accusing her of "revisionist" transfer of responsibility from Nazi German occupiers to the local Serbian forces.

 As of 2022, he has contributed to Serbian branch of RT, a Russian state-owned propaganda network.

 Political views

-In 2015, Slobodan Antonić released the book "It is Not Over Yet: Milošević" (Још није готово: Милошевић), which directs significant praise at the former Yugoslav president Slobodan Milošević.
+In 2015, Slobodan Antonić released the book "It is Not Over Yet: Milošević" (Још није готово: Милошевић), about at the former Yugoslav president Slobodan Milošević.
 In April 2022, Antonić signed a petition calling for Serbia not to impose sanctions on Russia after it invaded Ukraine.